SFML/SFML-Website/pages/tutorials/3.0/getting-started/ios.md

     MACOSX_BUNDLE_GUI_IDENTIFIER "com.me.my-project")
 ```

 It will also require signing by a development team requiring an apple developer account if you wish to run on a real device.
-Once you have signed into your developer account in the xcode preferences you can select a development team on the "Signing and Capabilities" tab in the build settings
+Once you have signed into your developer account in the Xcode preferences you can select a development team on the "Signing and Capabilities" tab in the build settings

 ![iOS signing settings](ios-signing.png)